María Parado de Bellido

 María Parado de Bellido (5 July 1777 – 11 May 1822) was an indigenous Peruvian revolutionary during the struggle for independence from Spain.

 Life

-She was born in Ayacucho, also known as Huamanga.
+She was born in Ayacucho, in the province of Huamanga.
 She married Mariano Bellido when she was 15 years old.
 Her husband and one of her sons were fighting for independence, and she passed on information about Spanish troop movements, dictating and signing her letters as she was illiterate.
 After one of her letters was intercepted by the Spanish she was captured and interrogated, but said she would rather die than betray her country: "no estoy aquí para informar a ustedes, sino para sacrificarme por la causa de la libertad".
 She was shot by the Spanish on 11 May 1822.

 Birth and early years

 Various historians agree that María Parado de Bellido was born in Huamanga, then called Ayacucho, in the southern highlands of Peru.
 However, the priest Carlos Cárdenas claimed to have discovered her baptismal certificate in the parish of Cangallo, where she would have been born, to be more exact, in the current district of Paras.
 There is also no consensus as to the year of her birth.
 Some sources place it in the year 1777 and others in 1761, but they all agree on the same date: 5 July.

 Her parents were Fernando Parado, a Creole of Upper Peruvian descent, and Jacinta Jayo, an indigenous woman.

 Her childhood was like that of all the girls of her time, who did not receive instructions and only prepared for marital tasks.